Millions of pounds change hands online every minute. Are you reaping the rewards? Find out how to set up a website perfect for your small business.

 1. Use a website builder

-- Beautiful design templates match the identity of your business
+- Beautiful design templates

-- Set up an email address and connect domain name with ease
+- Connect domain name with ease

 Website builders are the most simple, quick, and effective option for small businesses.
 They don’t require knowledge of programming or coding.
 And they have a range of stunning design templates you can easily customise.
 Website builders are great for solo entrepreneurs looking to craft a simple and effective online presence.
 Why?
 Let’s find out.